 My Role: UX, Visual Design

-Based on usability research by myself and from others, it was clear that Amazon's pickup UX needed updating.
-I eliminated many points of confusion, and I refreshed the visual design to match the rest of Amazon's new look that just started rolling out.
+Based on usability research, it was clear that Amazon's pickup UX needed updating.
+I eliminated many points of confusion and refreshed the visual UI so it matched the rest of Amazon.com’s interface.

 Problems with existing design:

-I simplified the wording, eliminated the 15-minute countdown, and made the barcode screen more digestible.
-User testing verified that customers went to the correct locker and picked up their package stress-free.
+After I made fixes to the design, user testing verified that customers went to the correct locker and picked up their package with no problems.
+Fixes included: